kyotovision-public/DRMNet/README.md

 ### Demo

 You can download the pretrained models (`drmnet.ckpt` and `obsnet.ckpt`) from [here](https://drive.google.com/drive/folders/1zWkmzOIIwueeUL0ryzK6FU8TtW6g4T6W).
 Download them and save the files in `./checkpoints`.
-You can apply the model on the sample data in `data` by running the script below.
+You can apply the model on the sample data in the `data` directory by running the script below.

 ```bash
 python scripts/estimate.py ./data/sample/image.exr ./data/sample/normal.npy ./data/sample/mask.png